-On April 29, 2015, the Board of Directors through Resolution No. 15-058, approved the appropriation of retained earnings amounting to P600,000,000 for the business expansion which was subsequently reported to the Securities and Exchange Commission on May 14, 2015.
+On April 29, 2015, the Board of Directors of LLFC through its Resolution No. 15-058, approved the appropriation of retained earnings amounting to P600,000,000 for the business expansion which was subsequently reported to the Securities and Exchange Commission on May 14, 2015.
+The business expansion will be used in the planned merger with UCPB Leasing and Finance Corporation (ULFC) which is expected to materialize by